-Sympathetic and positive considerations will also be given to providing suitable rest and break facilities and times for pregnant Employees over and above normal break periods if requested.
+Positive considerations will also be given to providing suitable rest and break facilities and times for pregnant employees over and above normal break periods if requested.

-Pregnant Employees should raise any concerns relating to their own Health & Safety with the Headteacher/Principal as soon as possible.
+Pregnant employees should raise any concerns relating to their own Health & Safety with the Headteacher/Principal as soon as possible.

 If there is a potential risk to the mother or the unborn child's health due to rubella or other infectious diseases in the school, a precautionary approach will be taken.
-GP or Occupational Health advice should be sort.
+GP or Occupational Health advice should be sought.
 Options may include, a change or working location to a local Trust school, duties carried out at home or leave with full pay may be granted.

-Where the Headteacher/Principal has concerns about the Employees health, the advice of an OH advisor / GP / Midwife may be sought to clarify whether there is a risk to health and determine if it in the Employee's best interests to be at work as well as possible workplace adjustments that could be considered.
+Where there are concerns about the employees' health during their pregnancy additional medical support may be sought.
+This may be to clarify whether there is a risk to health and determine if it in the employee's best interests to be at work as well as possible workplace adjustments that could be considered.